 Connecticut Legal Age Of Consent (Legal Age for Consensual Sex)

 The Connecticut legal Age of Consent for sexual contact is 16 years old.
-A total of thirty one states have set their age of consent at 16, the lowest age of consent in any state.
+There are a total of A total of thirty one states have set their age of consent at 16, the lowest age of consent in any state.

 The age of consent in Conneticut is raised to 18 in certain scenarios, such as when the older partner is in a position of power such as a non-School teacher, athletic coach, or some other position of power.